 Japanese Emperor Hirohito surrenders unconditionally on 15 August, ending both the Second World War and the Second Sino-Japanese War.

 Japan is occupied by Allied military forces.
 The Japanese Army and navy ministries are abolished, arms and military equipment are destroyed and war industries are retooled for civilian output.
-Japan pledges never go to war again and surrenders its colonial holdings, including China.
+Japan pledges never to go to war again and surrenders its colonial holdings, including China.

 About 15 million people have been killed in the Asia and Pacific regions during the Second World War, including over 11 million Chinese and nearly two million Japanese.
 The Second Sino-Japanese War has claimed at least 20 million Chinese.

 Following the defeat of the Japanese, civil war between the Guomindang and the Chinese Communist Party (CCP) resumes in China.
 Mao's communists take Beijing without a fight in January 1949 and control the entire country by the end of the year.
 Chiang Kai-shek and his troops flee to the island of Taiwan and proclaim Taipei as the temporary capital of China.

 1946 - At war crime trials held in Tokyo from May 1946 until November 1948, the International Military Tribunal for the Far East convicts over 4,000 Japanese officials and military personnel.
 Of the 28 "class-A" defendants brought to trial only two, Matsui and Hirota Koki (the Japanese foreign minister at the time of the Rape of Nanking), are convicted for the Nanking atrocities.
 Both are sentenced to death and executed.